Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars: Results

 \subsection{Dust Accumulation / Streaming Instability}

-As shown in panel (a) of Figure~\ref{fig:alphaGI}, gas accumulates in the inner several AU because of the bottleneck effect.
+As shown in panel (a) of Figure~\ref{fig:alphaGI}, gas accumulates in the inner several au because of the bottleneck effect.
 Together with peak temperature (panel c), this creates the gas pressure maximum visible in panel (e).
 Panels (d) and (f) show that dust in the bulk of the disk grows to radii greater than 1.0~mm and that its Stokes number exceeds $10^{-2}$, so it decouples from the gas and begins to efficiently drift inward.
-However, this inward drifting dust is effectively trapped in the GI-suppressed dead zone, leading to a local dust enhancement that in turn promotes dust growth to radii $\ge 1.0$~cm via mutual collisions.
+However, this inward drifting dust is effectively trapped in the GI-suppressed dead zone, just as dust is captured in the MRI-suppressed dead zones \citep{Flock2015,Pinilla2016}, leading to a local dust enhancement that in turn promotes dust growth to radii $\ge 1.0$~cm via mutual collisions.
 Approximately 20~kyr after disk formation, the dust-to-gas mass ratio and the Stokes number exceed 0.01 and 0.1, respectively, so conditions in the inner disk become favorable to the development of the streaming instability (Equations~\ref{eq:SI_cond_1} and \ref{eq:SI_cond_2}), converting cm-radius dust grains into planetesimals, the main building blocks of planets.

-Figure~\ref{fig:1FEOSAD} shows the global structure of the disk and its inner several AU where the dead zone is located and the process of dust to planetesimal conversion according to Equation~\ref{eq:dpltsm} takes place.
-A narrow ring of dust is visible at $\sim$ 0.5~AU, while the planetesimals are spread around the dust ring in an annulus with a width of $\sim$ 0.5~AU.
+Figure~\ref{fig:1FEOSAD} shows the global structure of the disk and its inner several au where the dead zone is located and the process of dust to planetesimal conversion according to (Equation~\ref{eq:dpltsm}) takes place.
+A narrow ring of dust with $\xi_{\rm d2g}$ as high as $6\times 10^{-3}$ is visible at $\sim$ 0.5~au, while the planetesimals are spread around the dust ring in an annulus with a width of $\sim$ 0.5~au.
 The ring of planetesimals is broader because the dust ring slightly migrated in and out as the disk evolved.
 As shown in Figure~\ref{fig:alphaGI}, dust grains in the inner disk grow to radii much larger than 1.0~mm and Stokes numbers become greater than 0.01, thus overcoming the dust grain radius and Stokes number barriers for the development of the streaming instability in the dead zone \citep[][see also Appendix~\ref{App:plt}]{Carrera2022}.

 The black contour in panel (a) of Figure~\ref{fig:1FEOSAD} marks the water snowline in the disk midplane at 40 kyr (Appendix~\ref{App:snowline}).
 The planetesimals in our model form interior to the snowline and thus are expected to be water deficient.
 We note that the protoplanetary core is expected to be more abundant in water \citep{wet25a} than assumed above, in which case the radial position of the snowline can shift somewhat inwards.